rashidey/algorithms/README.md

     $pip3 uninstall algorithms3

 ## Tests
 I have written basic tests for most of the modules.
-To run all the tests at once run:
+To run all the tests at once run the following from the base directory of the project:

     $python3 -m unittest discover tests

 ## Progress
 **Data Structures** : 13
-**Algorithms** &nbsp; &nbsp; &nbsp; &nbsp; : 479
+**Algorithms** &nbsp; &nbsp; &nbsp; &nbsp; : 482

 ## List of Implementations